Crash retrieval programs refer to alleged secret U.S. government efforts to recover, store, and reverse-engineer craft of non-human origin.

 David Grusch is a former U.S. Air Force intelligence officer and whistleblower who testified before Congress in 2023 about alleged UAP retrieval programs.

-The July 26, 2023 House Oversight UAP hearing featured three witnesses testifying under oath about UAP sightings, safety risks, and government transparency.
+The July 26, 2023 House Oversight subcommittee hearing on UAPs featured sworn testimony from three witnesses about sightings, safety risks, and alleged government secrecy.